chigozzdevv/polycrawl-x402/README.md

 - MCP for capability discovery and safe agent integration.
 - TAP (RFC 9421) for signed HTTP requests and traceability.
 - Usage‑based pricing (flat or per‑KB) with spending caps and policies.
-- Settlement either with internal wallets or externally via X402 on Solana USDC (devnet by default).
+- Settlement via X402 on Solana USDC (devnet by default).
 - Ed25519‑signed receipts linking every access to immutable evidence, including on‑chain hashes and optional TAP digest.

 ## 3) How it works (high‑level)

 1) Agents authenticate (OAuth 2.1 PKCE) and discover resources via MCP.
+2) If the target resource requires authentication, a Connector (API key/JWT/OAuth or internal) injects the correct authorization to fetch from the origin; connector secrets are encrypted at rest.
-2) Policies/modes are enforced (raw/summary), costs estimated, caps checked.
+3) Policies/modes are enforced (raw/summary), costs estimated, caps checked.
-3) Settle payment: internal capture or X402 external settlement on Solana USDC devnet.
+4) Settle payment via X402 on Solana USDC (devnet by default); client responds to a 402 challenge with X-PAYMENT, server verifies and records the tx.
-4) Deliver content (inline chunks or signed URL) and issue a signed receipt.
+5) Deliver content (inline chunks or signed URL) and issue a signed receipt.
-5) Providers receive earnings; optional immediate payout recorded on‑chain.
+6) Providers receive earnings; optional immediate payout recorded on‑chain.

 ## 4) Architecture overview